-He made his debut at the young age of 12 with the Dutch Radio Orchestra.
-He has since performed at numerous renowned venues in over 30 countries throughout Europe, Asia, the Americas, the Middle East, and Australia, including Tonhalle Zurich, KKL Lucerne, Concertgebouw Amsterdam, St. Martin in the Fields London, Salle Olivier Messiaen Paris, Bertramka Prague, Marble Hall Budapest, and St. Petersburg Philharmonic Hall.
+He made his debut at the age of 12 with the Dutch Radio Orchestra.
+He has since performed in renowned venues in over 30 countries throughout Europe, Asia, the Americas, the Middle East, and Australia, including Tonhalle Zurich, KKL Lucerne, Concertgebouw Amsterdam, St Martin-in-the-Fields London, Salle Olivier Messiaen Paris, Bertramka Prague, Marble Hall Budapest, and St. Petersburg Philharmonic Hall.

-Swiss Radio music reviewers selected his interpretation of Schumann’s Piano Concerto as their favourite recording in a blind comparison of recordings by Martha Argerich, Yevgeni Kissin, Dinu Lipatti, and Andreas Staier.
-The solo recordings of Chopin, Mozart, Schumann (Decca) and his recording of Schumann’s Piano Concerto and Beethoven’s Piano Concerto No. 6 (Piano Arrangement of the Violin Concerto/Novalis) were honored by the Swiss Radio with the “Classical Highlight” Award.
-In 2012 he was the winner of the prestigious “Golden Label Award" of the Belgian music critics.
-In 2016 “Cinema Classics” (Sony) has soared to Number One in the UK official charts and both "Piano Movie Lounge" Albums have been best-sellers in Germany, Austria, France and Switzerland.
+His extensive discography for major and independent labels has received praise and awards from music critics and includes piano works and concertos by Bach’s sons, Beethoven, Chopin, Debussy, Haydn, Messiaen, Mozart, Schubert, and Schumann.
+Swiss Radio music reviewers selected his interpretation of Schumann’s Piano Concerto as their favourite in a blind comparison of recordings by Martha Argerich, Evgeny Kissin, Dinu Lipatti, and Andreas Staier.
+The solo recordings of Chopin, Mozart, Schumann and his recording of Schumann’s Piano Concerto and Beethoven’s Piano Concerto No. 6 (Piano Arrangement of the Violin Concerto) were honored by Swiss Radio with the “Classical Highlight” Award.
+In 2012 his Schubert CD (RCA Red Seal) won the prestigious “Golden Label Award” given by Belgian music critics.
+In 2016 “Cinema Classics” (Sony Classical) soared to the top of the UK official charts and both Piano Movie Lounge albums were best-sellers in Germany, Austria, France, and Switzerland.

 His great interest in contemporary music has led to collaborations with leading composers such as Emmanuel Nunes, Marco Stroppa, James Dillon, and Rudolf Kelterborn.
-He initiated the project Swiss Piano, which promotes the creation of new piano compositions; many famous Swiss contemporary composers have already contributed to this continuing project, which currently consists of 30 new piano pieces.
+He initiated the project Swiss Piano, which promotes the creation of piano compositions; many famous Swiss contemporary composers have already contributed to this continuing project, which currently consists of 30 new piano pieces.

 © 2019 by SEESIANGWONG.COM